Addresses (Again)

 In a simplified view, DHCP goes through four stages:

-1. DHCP Discovery: The client broadcasts to everyone by using the 255.255.255.255 broadcast IP address a request for an IP address.
+1. DHCP Discovery: The client broadcasts to everyone using 255.255.255.255 for a request for an IP address.

 2. DHCP Offer: All DHCP servers that receive the broadcast will send an offer for a specific IP address to the client.
 The offer contains an IP Address, as well as other important network information such as the IP/MAC of the first hop router, the subnet mask (which we will discuss soon), DNS server IP (application layer discussion), and an IP TTL.
 Depending on a flag set by the client in the discovery, the offer can be either a broadcast or a unicast3 chosen by if the client is OK to receive a packet with the IP set in its destination4.